 Perryville Battlefield State Historic Park is located at 1825 Battlefield Rd, Perryville, KY 40468.
 That's twelve miles from Danville, fifty miles southwest from Lexington, and seventy-five to eighty miles from Louisville to the southeast.
 Check your favorite GPS program for the best route to the park from your location.

 Lodging and Camping

 Lodging - A variety of bed and breakfasts, motels, and hotels are located within the Lexington, Louisville, and Danville corridors, but there are few right around the battlefield.
 Closest is in the Danville, twelve miles, and Harrisonburg area.
-Check out your favorite online lodging site such as Expedia for the lodging type of your choice.
+Check out your favorite online lodging site for the lodging type of your choice.

 Camping - Fifty miles away, the Daniel Boone National Forest has many developed and primitive sites for your camping pleasure.
 Private campgrounds also exist in between the forest and battlefield, with others between the major cities and Perryville.